Instructional Design with ChatGPT(-4o)

 1. Identify three instructional design activities that can be enhanced using ChatGPT-4o.

-2. Demonstrate the application of ChatGPT-4o do two presented instructional design activities.
+2. Demonstrate the application of ChatGPT-4o to do two instructional design activities.

 3. Experiment having a conversation with ChatGPT-4o that interlinks instructional design activities for a unified outcome.